EnterpriseDB/repmgr/README.md

 Note that `repmgr` expects a default of 5000 wal_keep_segments, although this value can be overridden when executing the `repmgr` client.

+From PostgreSQL 9.4, replication slots are available, which remove the requirement to retain a fixed number of WAL logfile segments.
+See 'repmgr configuration' for details.

 Additionally, `repmgr` requires a dedicated PostgreSQL superuser account and a database in which to store monitoring and replication data.
-The `repmgr` user account will also be used for replication connections from the standby, so a seperate replication user with the `REPLICATION` privilege is not required.
+The `repmgr` user account will also be used for replication connections from the standby, so a separate replication user with the `REPLICATION` privilege is not required.
 The database can in principle be any database, including the default `postgres` one, however it's probably advisable to create a dedicated database for `repmgr` usage.
+Both user and database will be created by `repmgr`.

+ZZZ possible to create for existing servers?

 ### repmgr configuration

-Each PostgreSQL node requires a `repmgr.conf` configuration file containing identification and database connection information:
+Each PostgreSQL node requires a `repmgr.conf` configuration file containing identification and database connection information.
+This is a sample minimal configuration:

     cluster=test
     node=1